JinELEC/FIFO_Verification/README.md

 ## FIFO Verification Project

-This project is not only verify a FIFO (First-In-First-Out) module, but also to understand and implement a SystemVerilog-class based testbench environment.
+This project is not only verify a FIFO (First-In-First-Out) memory, but also to understand and implement a SystemVerilog-class based testbench environment.

 The environment follows a modular testbench architecture that includes the following components:
 - Generator: Generates different input stimulus to be driven to DUT